 Principe, Molignon-Antermoia, Valbona-Vajolet, Larsec, Catinaccio Centrale, Roda di Vael, Coronelle-Mugoni and Dorsale Nigra-Montalto.
 In the following chapters the most important among them will be described

 Coming from Lombardia, Veneto or Emilia-Romagna the best route is the Brennero Autoroute: get out in Ora (Auer) and with a nice trip through the Val di Fiemme and Val di Fassa you can reach the Eastern side of the group, the most attended.

 - Coming from Austria the best route is getting out from the Brennero Autoroute in Bolzano (Bozen) than, via Nova Levante, reach the Passo di Costalunga (with its wonderful Carezza lake) and the Val di Fassa

-For the approach to the sub-group see sections
+For the approach to the sub-group see the dedicated sections.

 This subgroup includes the highest summit of the whole group: the Catinaccio d'Antermoia 3004 m, the only mountain of the Catinaccio group to overcome the 3000m threshold, in which page you can find complete info about it.
 In the subgroup there are few other peaks, all interesting, such as the Cògolo del Lago 2811 m and the Croda dei Cirmèi 2902 m.